100- and 200-level courses

 Perspectives (509:299) should be taken as soon as possible after a student has decided to major in History (preferably by the end of the sophomore year by students who matriculated here as first-year students and by the end of the junior year by transfer students).
 It is intended to acquaint students with different ways of thinking about history (historiography) and with techniques of doing and presenting historical research.
 It emphasizes development of skills with regard to interpreting primary and secondary sources, the posing of questions, conducting on-line and print-based searches, and discussing findings both orally and on paper.
 It usually combines a certain amount of common reading about the topic of the course as a whole with intensive reading on topics about which students prepare substantial papers.
 To give some idea of the demands of this course, here are three sample syllabi for the course: 1, 2, 3.

-The 300-level courses, which are intended mainly for but not limited to majors, should foster both the acquisition of advanced knowledge and the development of advanced competence.
+These courses, which are intended mainly for but not limited to majors, should foster both the acquisition of advanced knowledge and the development of advanced competence.
 They should familiarize students with significant places during particular periods and with significant events and developments, and they should also refine students’ abilities in the areas of interpretation and writing.
-A central purpose of these courses is to help our majors enhance skills they have begun to acquire in Perspectives so that they will be ready to take the Senior Seminar.
+A central purpose of these courses is to help our majors enhance skills they have begun to acquire in Perspectives.
 The amount and the difficulty of assigned reading will be greater than in introductory courses.
 Students should normally expect to encounter a mixture of scholarly writing and primary sources.
 They may also be asked to select readings for themselves and/or to discuss readings and sources critically.
 In addition to taking final (and perhaps mid-term) examinations, they should expect to do more writing outside of class than is expected at the introductory level and to make greater use of library and on-line resources.

-A course of Independent study (510:499 or 512:499 or 516;499) usually consists of substantial amounts of reading and writing about a topic of particular interest to a student who has made arrangements to work with a member of the Department with whom she or he has already taken regular course work.
-(It should be borne in mind that at Rutgers as well as at other universities it is a generally accepted norm that for every hour of academic credit a student receives she or he can be expected to do two hours of work per week outside of class.
-For a 3-credit course that meets infrequently, this would mean a total of about 9 x 14 = 126 hours of work during a semester.)
+The Independent Study option (510:499, 512:499, or 516:499) exists to enable students to pursue a well-defined interest not met by the Department’s regular course offerings.
+Students wishing to pursue an Independent Study must make arrangements to do so with a member of the Department, typically with whom they have already taken regular course work.
+An Independent Study course usually consists of substantial amounts of reading and writing.
+At Rutgers as well as at other universities, it is a generally accepted norm that for every hour of academic credit a student receives she or he can be expected to do two hours of work per week outside of class.
+For a 3-credit course that meets infrequently, this would mean a total of about 9 hours x 14 weeks = 126 hours of work during a semester.

 The Honors Program